ionic-enterprise/tutorials/docs/native-solutions/auth-connect/angular/introduction.md

 ## Handling the Authentication Flow

 Auth Connect is now properly set up and initialized.
 We can move on to creating the basic log in and log out flow.
-Within this flow, and `AuthResult` is obtained during log in that represents our authentication session.
+Within this flow, an `AuthResult` is obtained during log in that represents our authentication session.
 So long as we have an `AuthResult` object, we have an authentication session.
 The `AuthResult` is no longer valid after the user logs out.

 ### Login and Logout